adrelanos/Whonix-documentation/FAQ.md

 * To my knowledge, slim systems could never really attract big market shares.
 I don't know, why they are less favored, if they have worse marketing or for other reasons.
 It's the fact, that they don't have a huge user base, that matters.
 * Slimming down the system will result in many "strange bugs".
 People who are used to Debian or Ubuntu will wonder why some things do not work and thing Whonix is broken.

-Another reason is that Whonix does not play in the anonymity oriented Live CD market:
+Another reason is that Whonix does not play in the anonymity oriented Live CD/DVD market:

 Whonix is a new category of anonymity tools.
-Whonix does not have the requirement to fit on a CD.
-(Although in future we may develop an Whonix Live CD.)
-While anonymity oriented Live CD's have to balance between functionality they want to provide and available space and security, Whonix, as an anonymous general purpose operating system can by default or optionally provide any functionality and doesn't has to care so much about space.
+Whonix does not have the requirement to fit on a DVD.
+(Although in future we may develop an Whonix Live DVD.)
+While anonymity oriented Live CD/DVD's have to balance between functionality they want to provide and available space and security, Whonix, as an anonymous general purpose operating system can by default or optionally provide any functionality and doesn't has to care so much about space.
 For example, integrating BitCoin into Whonix would be, except for documentation, quite simple.

 Last but not least reason, not putting security over usability: